 Ham Radio Remote Control Radio Interface

-This post is about building a ham radio remote control radio interface to remote operate non CAT-controlled amateur ham radio transceivers with a Raspberry Pi and ham radio remote control software.
+This post is about building a ham radio remote control radio interface to remotely operate non-CAT-controlled amateur ham radio transceivers with a Raspberry Pi and ham radio remote control software.

 Functions: